Are your web pages loading slow? I bet I know why!

 Use Compressed Images

 Alright, this is much more straightforward than lazy-loading.
 In almost all cases, your images SHOULD be compressed (even if it isn't a lot).
-Generally, images can be compressed 15% without any noticeable difference.
+Generally, images can be compressed by 15% without any noticeable difference.
 If your web pages are loading slow, try compressing your images a bit more.
 It could result in a huge improvement.

 Plugins For Image Compression